motine/sternenwecker/README.md

 * Thanks to my wife, because she pretends to be really interested in my little projects.
 * Thanks to Michael to listen to me, even if I am over excited.
 * Thanks to Stefan who shared his experiences, so I didn't have to try and fail so often.
-* Thanks to Armin for feedback on the button issue.
+* Thanks to Armin for feedback on the "where to put the button" issue.
 * Thanks to Marcel for answering a couple of questions regarding the circuit.